Angelo-SIGO/product-expiry-notifier/README.md

 # Product Expiry Notifier

-Product Expiry Notifier — PEN — is an application that monitors the expirarion of products and notifies when is nearing expiration.
+Product Expiry Notifier (PEN) is an application that monitors the expiry date of products and notifies when something is nearing expiration.

 ## License